Jetchisel/mcd/README.md

-# mcd - A bash function that prints the recently visited directories.
+# mcd - A bash function that prints the currently remembered directories.

 https://github.com/Jetchisel/mcd